2024 February 19 to March 4 – In Progress

 Day 1: Arrival in Hanoi

-For anyone who arrives for the gay Vietnam tour a day or two early, we will arrange an optional cooking class.
+For anyone who arrives for the gay Vietnam tour a day or two early, we will arrange an optional cooking class that includes lunch.
 This is a special treat as we join one of Hanoi’s accomplished chefs for a visit to the nearby market to select items for the day’s meals.
-We then return to the restaurant kitchen to see how all of these fruits, vegetables, meat and spices come together to create the special dishes for which Vietnam is known.
+We then return to the restaurant kitchen to see how all of these fruits, vegetables, meat, and spices come together to create the special dishes for which Vietnam is known.
 This feast will then be our lunch!

 Day 2: Hanoi Touring

-After breakfast, we will devote the day to touring the city and learning of Ho Chi Minh’s heritage.
-The Paris-inspired gem of Hanoi is resplendent with classic French colonial architecture, lovely city parks, art studios and fine cuisine.
+After breakfast, we will devote the day to touring the city and learning about Ho Chi Minh’s heritage.
+The Paris-inspired gem of Hanoi is resplendent with classic French colonial architecture, lovely city parks, art studios, and fine cuisine.

-After lunch we will ride by Vespa through the small city streets of Hanoi’s Old Quarter to the Ngoc Son Temple on a small island in picturesque Hoan Kiem Lake.
-We will then return to our hotel for a short rest then meet up again to attend Hanoi’s famous water puppet theater and have our welcome dinner.
+After lunch, we will ride by Vespa through the small city streets of Hanoi’s Old Quarter to the Ngoc Son Temple on a small island in picturesque Hoan Kiem Lake.
+We will then return to our hotel for a short rest then meet up again to have our welcome dinner.

 Day 3: Overnight on a Halong Bay Junk!